-The vast majority of admissions officers, school counselors and IEC’s are ethical and compassionate. professionals who dedicate their careers to advising students and their families.
-If you decide to seek outside help, ensure that you work with a fully vetted IEC who has promised to abide by the highest ethical standards as a member of NACAC, IECA and/or HECA.
+The vast majority of admissions officers, school counselors and IEC’s are ethical, compassionate professionals who dedicate their careers to advising students and their families.
+Before hiring a counselor, ensure that you work with a fully vetted IEC who abides by the highest ethical standards as a member of AICEP, NACAC, IECA or HECA.

-As a proud member of both IECA and NACAC, I promise that Academic Angle will continue to abide by the high ethical standard that we set when we opened our doors in 2014.
+As a proud Certified Educational Planner and member of both IECA and NACAC, I promise that Academic Angle will continue to abide by the high ethical standard that we set when we opened our doors in 2014.
 We’ve never guaranteed admission, offered special favors or promised back-door admissions into college programs – and we never will.